 Dyspepsia patients treated with mastic gum showed double the improvement in the placebo group (3).

 Identifying the active substances of the resin involved in fighting dyspepsia can give more clarity about its dosage and specificity.

-3. Reduces The Severity Of Inflammatory Bowel Disease (IBD)
+3. Can Reduce The Severity Of Inflammatory Bowel Disease (IBD)

 Inflammation of the parts of intestines can cause inflammatory bowel disease.
 This inflammation can be a result of a pathogenic attack, fat accumulation, gastritis, etc. Crohn’s disease and ulcerative colitis are common forms of IBD.

-Seems like mastic gum is the go-to for all GI and excretory tract issues!
+Seems like mastic gum is a great go-to for all GI and excretory tract issues!
 Any idea what is/are behind such potent cytoprotective properties?
 Here is the answer!

 What Are The Active Components Of Mastic Gum?